 Another reason for the gender pay gap is that women are choosing professions that allow them to be more flexible.
 While this is true, it’s not just because women don’t want to work long hours.
 It’s because women can’t work long hours.

 Someone needs to be able to take time off work to watch the kids if they get sick.
 Someone needs to be able to get the kids when daycare closes every day.
 That same someone needs to feed the kids, help them with their homework, and get them cleaned up and into bed.
 And guess what, that someone is usually a woman.

 It’s all fine and well to say she’s choosing that.
 But really, she’s not given much of a choice.
 The majority of Americans still think that childcare is the woman’s responsibility.
-Many jobs still give women more flexibility and leeway then they give men.
+Many jobs still give women more flexibility and leeway than they give men.
 Women are expected to take this time off, men are ridiculed and punished when they try to do the same.
 Yes, the gender pay gap affects men as well!